 I’ve never been to upstate New York and don’t have any plans too.
 I’m sure it’s beautiful but also off the radar of most travelers in terms of destinations.
 Relative to other Disney hotel chosen themes, Saratoga Springs Resort is a strange one.
 This isn’t the Caribbean or a beach town, as many of the resorts take on a tropical vibe.
 This isn’t even a broad theme like Wilderness Lodge or Animal Kingdom Lodge, that obviously take from parts of the world but don’t specify the region.
 No, this is Saratoga Springs Resort based on Saratoga Springs, New York.
 I would normally say that a theme is loosely based on its source material but when it takes the exact same name… Well, it’s a little hard to say loosely at that point.

 I think the specific theme both helps and hinders Saratoga Springs Resort.
 The hotel, being on of the first DVC resorts, has a gigantic complex fit to what most people picture as a timeshare.
 There are five different areas at Saratoga Springs, all of which have a bus stop.
 Having these different sections makes Saratoga feel like a planned and beautiful little community.
-All of these rooms are set up for residents and just across the water is Disney Springs.
+All of these rooms are set up for guests and just across the water is Disney Springs.

 Based on the actual Saratoga Springs, known for its horse racing track, the resort features a ton of little details that have to do with horses.
 This adds a little bit of character to the rooms and resort as a whole.
 It’s a beautiful place to walk or bike around and there are plenty of pool areas to enjoy.
 A stay there feels closer to a community, and almost a little town, than it does the most visited theme park destination in the world.
 That makes for a relaxed environment and a nice place for a break.

 Unfortunately, there are some downsides to the size and laid back nature of the resort.
 The bus system is slow, as there are five different stops.
 Depending on where you are assigned a room, it can be a long walk to the lobby (Carriage House), main pool, table-service restaurant, and best counter-service restaurant.
 While the resort does an admirable job of keeping guests within a quick walk of a bus stop and a pool, you do feel removed from other parts of the resort that have special offerings.
-Along with that, Disney Springs is across the walk from Saratoga and can be as close as a 5 minute walk for some guests and a 25 minute walk for others, again depending on where your room is.
+Along with that, Disney Springs is across the water from Saratoga and can be as close as a 5 minute walk for some guests and a 25 minute walk for others, again depending on where your room is.
 Plan ahead and request a room in a specific wing – Congress Park to be closest to Disney Springs and The Springs to be close to the lobby and main amenities.

 I think that being away from these main areas makes the resorts theme feel vague and somewhat bland.
 While I like the colorful buildings and some of the wandering paths, our resort wing felt like it could have been anywhere in the world instead of the specific theme it was going for.
 As we walked around other parts, the details and theme became clearer but being a little removed can rob guests of that experience.